albertintech/apai/docs/amendments/fpsa/amendment-text.md

 4. Serious threats to national security or public safety; and
 5. Public health crises affecting substantial populations.

-The degree of liability shall be proportional to:
+The degree of liability shall constitute a hard constitutional floor and shall not exceed what is proportional to:

 (1) The reach and platform of the speaker;